aurovrata/cf7-polylang/README.txt

 if you want the language columns to be filled in.
 I have [requested the author](https://wordpress.org/support/topic/request-for-new-filter-for-extending-cf7-admin-dashboard-table) of the plugin to include the modification in his next release, so I hope this will not be required in the future.

+As of CF7 v4.4.1 this change has yet to be included.
+If you read this and CF7 has been updated but the filter has not been included, please link to the above support thread and voice your request for this filter.
+The more people request this change the more likely the author will include it.